 Every player receives a uniform (shirt, shorts, and sox) and should wear the complete uniform to each game.
 All players (except clinic participants) are required to have shin guards.
 Soccer shoes are optional, but are a good idea in Leagues II and III.
 Because kid’s feet grow rapidly and the season is relatively short, expensive shoes are not necessary.
+The league director has a growing collection of used soccer shoes–mostly in small sizes–that previous year’s parents have donated to be freely distributed to any child needing cleats.
+These shoes are at the registration table each Sunday.
 Each child should bring his/her own water bottle to practices and games, unless the coach makes other arrangements.
 Your child’s coach may request that your child bring a ball to practice.
 Please put your child’s name on everything—especially soccer balls—using permanent marker.

 14. When is it too late to register for soccer?

-East Side Sports registers over 600 children each year, so organizing teams, finding coaches, establishing schedules, and ordering uniforms is a huge task.
+East Side Sports registers approximately 500 children for soccer each year, so organizing teams, finding coaches, establishing schedules, and ordering uniforms is a huge task.
 Therefore, it is extremely helpful to register early and, thus, receive the early discount.
 The fee goes up after August 20.
-We will still accept registrants after that date, provided there is room, but late registrants may not get placed with their friend.
+We will still accept registrants after that date, but late registrants may not get placed with their friend.

 15. What if I miss a practice or a game?

-Both games and practices are important, but they do not take precedence over family obligations such as religious services or holidays and/or an occasional family weekend away.
-While it is important to attend all the activities when possible, East Side Sports understands that this is a recreational league.
-Please give your coach the courtesy of a heads-up if your child must miss a practice or a game.
+Both games and practices are important, but they do not take precedence over family obligations such as holiday plans, religious services and/or a family weekend away.
+While it is important to attend all the activities when possible, East Side Sports understands that this is a recreational league that is designed to support family activities.
+If you need to miss a game (or practice), please give your coach the courtesy of a heads-up if your child must miss a practice or a game.